blUeBUg200/soc-operations/README.md

 > Topic Reference(s):
 > [MITRE CJA](https://www.mitre.org/publications/systems-engineering-guide/enterprise-engineering/systems-engineering-for-mission-assurance/crown-jewels-analysis)

 > **_Research Topic:_** Planning to build a asset dependency graph with the help of [Neo4j](https://neo4j.com/).
-If you know any references or exisiting FOSS projects which has this module inbuilt, kindly shoot an email to kaviarasan1195@gmail.com with the references attached.
+If you know any references or existing FOSS projects which has this module inbuilt, kindly shoot an email to kaviarasan1195@gmail.com with the references attached.

 ### Age:I.M2 - Log Quality Analysis
 Integrate the assets with centralized management solution such as Security Information & Event Management(SIEM).
 Post integration, the logs should be subjected to below checks to ensure it adds value to our security monitoring,